 They don’t even move at all for long periods of time.
 They are so still that algae grow on their fur, which makes them look like part of the tree that they’re hanging from.
 They basically turn green and it works like camouflage.

-If they are caught on the ground or something does climb up the tree and discovers that it is, indeed, alive, sloths will fight.
+If they are caught on the ground or something does climb up the tree and discover that it is, indeed, alive, sloths will fight.
 They don’t have those long claws for anything.

 Sloths don’t have body odor as a way of protecting them from a predator smelling them.
 That’s another way they blend in with the trees, the algae on their fur smell like the tree does.

-What Are The Greatest Natural Threat to Sloths?
+What Are The Greatest Natural Threats to Sloths?

 What threats do sloths face?
 Their natural predators are large birds of prey such as eagles, jaguars, and snakes among other things.